-The purpose of The Christian Working Woman is to equip and encourage Christians in the workplace to love Christ more, to live their daily lives by biblical principles, and to go to their jobs as ambassadors for Jesus Christ.
+The purpose of The Christian Working Woman is to equip, encourage and educate Christians in the workplace to love Christ more, to live their daily lives by biblical principles, and to go to their jobs as ambassadors for Jesus Christ.
 For more information on our ministry go to: www.christianworkingwoman.org.

 If seeing yourself as others see you is challenging, seeing yourself as God sees you is more so.
 It definitely requires Forever Eyes.
 You must first know how God sees you and then you must intentionally set your mind on that knowledge.

 For by him, all things were crated: things in heaven and on earth, visible and invisible, whether thrones or powers or rulers or authorities; all things were created by him and for him. ( Col 1:16)